DiegoRibeiro/VimeoDownloader/README.md

 - activeTab
 - scripting

-every time you open your extension the js of the popup will execute
+Every time you open your extension the js of the popup will be executed.

 # Testing cors:
 ```